UPSC Exam > UPSC Notes > History for UPSC CSE > Spectrum Summary: General Features of Socio-Religious Reform Movements

 Direction of Social Reform

-• Key Organizations and Individuals: Organizations like the Social Conference, the Servants of India Society, and Christian missionaries, along with individuals like Jyotiba Phule, Gopalhari Deshmukh, K.T.
+• Organizations such as the Social Conference, Servants of India Society, and the Christian missionaries were instrumental in social reform along with many enlightened individuals like Jyotiba Phule, Gopalhari Deshmukh, K.T.
 Telang, B.M.
 Malabari, D.K.
 Karve, Sri Narayana Guru, E.V.
-Ramaswami Naicker, and B.R.
-Ambedkar, were instrumental in social reform.
+Ramaswami Naicker and B.R.
+Ambedkar.

 Fight for Betterment of Position of Women

-• The improvement of the status of women in society was considered to be vital, and social reformers worked towards this since a radical change in the domestic sphere—where initial socialisation of the individual takes place and where a crucial role is played by women—was the need of the hour.
+• The improvement of the status of women in the society was considered to be vital, and social reformers worked towards this since a radical change in the domestic sphere— where initial socialization of the individual takes place and where a crucial role is played by women— was the need of the hour.

 Steps Taken to Improve Women's Position Under British Rule